Sunil-Kumar-P/TECHIKART/README.md

 Then start the server
 >python manage.py runserver

-you can find this website here http://sunilkumarp.pythonanywhere.com/
+you can find this website
+http://sunilkumarp.pythonanywhere.com/